Ckonsa/TestAssignment_2023/README.md

 ## Setting up Spring Boot application.

 1. Make sure you have installed Java.
 For development OpenJDK 11 from [Adoptium](https://adoptium.net/) should be used.
-2. Install Intellij IDEA Commmunity edition
+2. Install Intellij IDEA Community edition
 3. Import the Maven project
 4. Run the LibraryApplication from IDE.